 For reports that include comparisons to populations, please note that multiple data points are needed to ensure the reports are accurate.
 I.e. a trend report with 1 session worth of data won't be particularly useful.

-To create reports, click the report tab in the navigation menu and select the corresponding report:
+To create reports, click the "Analyze" tab at the top of your screen and select the corresponding report:

 - Select the test type and any appropriate tags

 - Select one or two metrics

 - Select the start and end dates if using the customized date range or select between 5,10,15 or 20 sessions.

 - Your Trend Report will generate automatically - it will provide the average, maximum, and minimum for each metric over the selected period.
 Flip the switch in the bottom right-hand corner to format the report into a PDF, and add notes on the left.
 You can see a "Printable View" as well by checking the box on the top-right of the report.
 To download the PDF report, click the download button.